weatherill-james/BSc-Project-code/README.md

 # Understanding Machine Learning: The Mathematical Structure of Least-Squares Support Vector Machines

 As part of my 3rd Year of my Mathematics BSc Hons, I was able to do a BSc Project in any mathematical field of my choosing.
-I have chosen to dive deeper into the mathematics of machine learning, and specifically, least-square support vector machines (LS-SVMs).
+I chose to dive deeper into the mathematics of machine learning, and specifically, least-square support vector machines (LS-SVMs).

 ## Overview